adderbyte/GYM_XPLANE_ML/README.md

 ##### GYM XPLANE ENVIRONMENT
 -------------------------------------------------

-`To install  the gym x-palne environment go through the read me file of the folder below ` [Gym-Xplane-final version](https://github.com/adderbyte/GYM_XPLANE_ML/tree/master/gym_xplane_final_version) This is the latest version of the actual gym environment.
+`To install  the gym x-palne environment go through the read me file of the folder ` :
+[Gym-Xplane-final version](https://github.com/adderbyte/GYM_XPLANE_ML/tree/master/gym_xplane_final_version)
+This is the latest version of the actual gym-xplane environment.

-The other folders contain  contain additional modules that might be needed for efficient training.
+The other folders contain  additional modules for additional functionalities.
+Read the Wiki to get a general idea of the environment and training procedure ([Gym-Xplane Wiki](https://github.com/adderbyte/GYM_XPLANE_ML/wiki/Leaderboard))

 ------------------
 ### Agent-Environment Interaction Flow